Corona Rigidity: The abelian case: Boolean algebras and C ech--Stone remainders

+Historically the first instance of \META{} comes from the study of Boolean algebras $\cP(\bbN)/\Fin$ and $\cP(\bbN)/\cI$ for other analytic ideals on $\bbN$ and of \v{C}ech--Stone remainders (also known as coronas) of locally compact spaces.
+In this section, we will formulate a specific instance of \META{} (Conjecture \ref{conj:boolean}) and give a rigorous notion of \emph{algebraically trivial} automorphism (Definition \ref{def:bool_trivial}) for these families of quotients, but we shall refrain from stating any specific independent result, whose discussion is postponed to \S\ref{S.Independence} and~\S\ref{S.Independence2}.

+As the title of the section suggests, we refer to these as \emph{abelian} or \emph{commutative} quotients, implicitly hinting at their correspondence, via the Gelfand duality, with abelian \cstar-algebras.
+A more detailed explanation of this connection, as well as the introduction of the more general framework of noncommutative quotients, is deferred to \S \ref{3a.BDF}.

-A good vantage point is given by the Stone Duality.
+A good vantage point for our analysis is given by the Stone duality.
 The category of Boolean algebras and homomorphisms is equivalent to the category of Stone spaces (i.e. compact, totally disconnected Hausdorff spaces) and continuous maps between them.
-To a Stone space one associates the algebra of its clopen (i.e., both closed and open) sets, and to a Boolean algebra one associates its Stone space, that is the space of all ultrafilters on it.
+To a Stone space one associates the algebra of its clopen sets, and to a Boolean algebra one associates its Stone space, that is the space of all ultrafilters on it.

-This (contravariant) correspondence associates $\cP(\bbN)$ to the \v Cech--Stone compactification $\beta\bbN$ of $\bbN$ (taken with the discrete topology) and $\cP(\bbN)/\Fin$ to the \v Cech--Stone remainder $\beta\bbN\setminus\bbN$.
+This (contravariant) correspondence associates $\cP(\bbN)$ to $\beta\bbN$, the \v Cech--Stone compactification of $\bbN$ (taken with the discrete topology), and $\cP(\bbN)/\Fin$ to the \v Cech--Stone remainder $\beta\bbN\setminus\bbN$.
 While the Boolean algebra $\cP(\bbN)/\Fin$ is homogeneous (i.e., its automorphism group acts transitively on the elements other than $[\emptyset]$ and $[\bbN]$), it is not obvious whether $\beta\bbN\setminus \bbN$ is a homogeneous compact Hausdorff space.

 In his proof that $\CH$ implies that $\beta\bbN\setminus\bbN$ is not homogeneous, Rudin (\cite{Ru}) showed that, under CH, $\cP(\bbN)/\Fin$ has $2^{\fc}$ automorphisms.
-The nonhomogeneity of $\beta\bbN\setminus \bbN$ in $\ZFC$ was proven by Frol\`ik (\cite{Frolik}), but for our story it is more important that Rudin's result provided the historically first instance of \META.
-For more on the peculiar dependence of $\beta\bbN\setminus \bbN$ on the choice of set-theoretic axioms, see~\cite{vM:Introduction}.
+The family of almost permutations of $\bbN$ has size $\fc$, hence Rudin's result provided the historically first confirmation of \META.
+The nonhomogeneity of $\beta\bbN\setminus \bbN$ in $\ZFC$ was later proven by Frol\`ik (\cite{Frolik}), and we refer to \cite{vM:Introduction} for more on the peculiar dependence of $\beta\bbN\setminus \bbN$ on the choice of set-theoretic axioms.